Sunni Islam: Angels and other spirits

 Sunnis believe in angels.
 God hid the angels from the vision of humans, thus they can usually not see them.
 Just in some special occusations God unveils them for individual humans.
-Like when the archangel Gabriel appeared to the prophet Muhammad one time in his true form with 600 wings, filling the entire horizon and another time when he was among the circles of the Sahaba, in the form of a white clothed traveller.
+Like when the archangel Gabriel appeared to Muhammad one time in his true form with 600 wings, filling the entire horizon and another time when he was among the circles of the Sahaba, in the form of a white clothed traveller.

 Angels fulfil duties assigned by God.
 The angel Gabriel has the mission to transmit God's revelations to chosen Prophets.
 The angel Michael is assigned over rain and plants.
 The angel Israfil must blow into the trumpet during thunder and the day of resurrection.
-Furthermore to the angels belong the recording angels, who supervise humans and the angel of death, who takes the souls (lit. spirits) of the inhabitants of the world.
+Furthermore, to the angels belong the recording angels, who supervise humans and the angel of death, who takes the souls (lit. spirits) of the inhabitants of the world.

 Unlike the Mutazilites and the Jahmites, the Sunnis believe that Satan whispers doubts to humans and hits them, as the Quran states.
 But humans, jinn, angels and devils are all created by the power of God and bound to his will.
 Even if humans, jinn, angels and devils aligned to move or stop one atom, they could not succeed without God's will.